We should all do our bit for the environment.

 - Always recycle and reuse when you can.
 This also counts on things such as furniture – a rubbish removal company can dispose of your waste safely.

 - Plant a tree, or if you can’t do that, keep little houseplants in your home.
-They not only look lovely, they purify the air, too.
+They not only look lovely, but they also purify the air, too.

 - Turn off lights and electrical items that aren’t in use and save energy.